michael-s-downs/thethingineed/README.md

 **Batchmerge**

-This action merges the different streamlist in a streambatch into a single streamlist with non-repeated chunks.
-Starts with 1 streambatch containing multiple streamlist containing multiple chunks that can be repeated between streamlists and it ends with a streambatch containing 1 streamlist with unique chunks.
+This action merges the different streamlists in a streambatch into a single streamlist with non-repeated chunks.
+It starts with one streambatch containing multiple streamlists, each with multiple chunks that can be repeated between streamlists, and ends with a streambatch containing one streamlist with unique chunks.

-Example for action 'batchmerge' in template:
+Example for <i>batchmerge</i> action in template:
 ```json
 {
     "action": "batchmerge",